 - The sponge contains spermicide which kills sperm.

-- The sponge absorbs the semen.
+- The sponge absorbs the semen and traps sperm.

 How effective is a contraceptive sponge?